-Cassidy: We see a variety of accounting positions at Accountemps and typically have multiple jobs available for different functional roles and within different industries.
+Coker: We see a variety of accounting positions at Accountemps and typically have multiple jobs available for different functional roles and within different industries.
 We see accounts payable/receivable jobs, payroll, collections, bookkeeping, reconciliation projects, staff accountants, financial analysts and senior accountants, just to name a few.
 We also see various positions in the mortgage/financial space.

 Q: Is the pay competitive, and is training ever offered?

-Cassidy: The pay is typically very competitive.
+Coker: The pay is typically very competitive.
 I can share that at Accountemps, we are committed to paying competitively, as we know this allows us to attract the best employees in the market and retain them for projects with our customers.
 With the unemployment rates as low as they are, we have to pay competitively to attract top talent, and our clients need to do the same.

 Training is sometimes offered, depending on the company where the person is placed and the role he or she is selected to perform.
 Most of the time, employers are willing to offer training on the software program or specifics related to their industry; however, if they partner with a specialized firm, such as Accountemps, they expect we will provide someone who is able to hit the ground running.